हिंदी

 4. Oxidation state: They exhibit variable oxidation states due to the participation of both d and s-electrons in bonding.
 Common oxidation states range from +2 to +7, depending on the element.

 5. Paramagnetism: Ions with unpaired d-electrons exhibit paramagnetism.
-The greater the number of unpaired electrons, the stronger the paramagnetic behavior.
+The greater the number of unpaired electrons, the stronger the paramagnetic behaviour.

-6. Ionisation enthalpy: Ionization enthalpy increases gradually across the series due to the increasing nuclear charge, making it harder to remove electrons.
+6. Ionisation enthalpy: Ionisation enthalpy increases gradually across the series as the nuclear charge increases, making it harder to remove electrons.

 7. Formation of coloured ions: Transition metal ions are often colored because of electronic transitions within the d-orbitals (specifically d-d transitions) when they absorb visible light.